-Kevin Urbatsch is the owner of the special needs and settlement planning law firm, The Urbatsch Law Firm P.C. located in Oakland, California.
-He has practiced law for over 25-years.
+Kevin Urbatsch is the owner of the special needs and settlement planning law firm, The Urbatsch Law Firm P.C. located in Berkeley, California.
+He has practiced law for over 30-years.
 Kevin also serves as National Director of the Academy of Special Needs Planners (ASNP), a national organization of special needs and settlement planning professionals.
 He is a State Bar of California, Certified Specialist in Estate Planning, Trust and Probate law.
 He is also a fellow of the American College of Trust and Estate Counsel (ACTEC).
 Kevin served over five years as Editor-in-Chief of the National Academy of Elder Law (NAELA) Journal.

 In 2013, Parenting Magazine named Kevin as one of the nation’s Top Child Advocates for his work in fighting for the rights of children with special needs.
 In May 2011, Kevin was presented the NAELA’s Presidential Recognition Award for his work in special needs planning.
-In each year from 2010 to 2020, Kevin was named a Northern California Superlawyer and in 2019-2020, he was named a Michigan Superlawyer.
+In each year from 2010 to 2023, Kevin was named a Northern California Superlawyer; in 2019-2023, he was named a Michigan Superlawyer.
 In 2009, Kevin was named KRON-TV’s Best of the Bay estate-planning attorney for Northern California.